Josh0104/The-Group-Formation-Algorithm/README.md

 ## How to start the project

+You need to use python 3.10 version.

-To run the Python script with a file as input, use the following command:
+To run the program, write the followling command on your terminal:
 ```bash
 python3 main.py
 ```